milazangirolame/UdemyGraphQl/README.md

 ``` rails generate graphql:object Post
 ```

-It will create a post_type.rb object and inside /types/ there,  you can describe your model using fields :
+It will create a post_type.rb object and inside /types/ there,  you can describe your model using fields:
  ``` #post_type.rb

   field :id, types.ID